 A roofing helper will do all sorts of small jobs that help the flow of the project.
 For example, they’ll unload materials from the truck and unroll roofing material.
 They’ll also ensure there is enough material for the entire roof and lift materials onto the roof using pulleys or ladders.
 They’ll also assist with clearing any debris from the roof and cleaning up the job site.

-57% of commercial roofing contractors believe that national training and certification programs will help benefit the industry (Kingdom Roofing)
+15.)
+57% of commercial roofing contractors believe that national training and certification programs will help benefit the industry.
+(Kingdom Roofing)

 Closer to a 50-50 split than we’d like here at Roofing Insights, but 57% of roofing contractors believe that national certification programs are beneficial for the industry.
 From our perspective, we believe this percentage should be much higher.
 Creating standards will help lift up the industry as a whole.
 Roofs will be better, which in turn will make homes and the people that live in them safer.
 There are too many scam artists out there that pretend to be qualified roofers but are far from that.

-While yes, an overabundance of certification and requirements can become redundant and create a high barrier of entry to the industry, as long as we don’t go overboard, it’s hard to see the downside.
+While yes, an overabundance of certification and requirements can become redundant and create a high barrier to entry in the industry, as long as we don’t go overboard, it’s hard to see the downside.

-About 70% employed full-time employees to complete the majority of their projects, while about 20% hired subcontractors on a regular basis (Kingdom Roofing)
+16.)
+About 70% of owners employed full-time employees to complete the majority of their projects, while about 20% hired subcontractors on a regular basis.
+(Kingdom Roofing)